venom1270/AdventOfCode-2025/README.md

 ## Day 9

 Part 1 is very easy, but I have no clue for part 2 🤔.
 Guess I'm leaving it for later 😅.

+## Day 10

+Damn, part 2s are giving me a hard time this year! 😅 Only managed to complete part 1 for now, part 2 needs some more wheel-turning optimization. 🤔🤔
+*Part 2 reminds me of the classic "coin" leetcode task, but I forgot the details 😤*